Takahiro Sudoh

 (須藤 貴弘)

 Since 2023 Sep, I have been working for an industry position.
-I could be contacted with the following emails, though responce would be limited to weekend.
+I could be contacted with the email, though responce should be limited to weekend.

 Education / Experience